jacobhobbs1/jacobhobbs1.github.io/index.md

 Along side my PhD I have undertaken some demonstrating work helping to support undergraduate and masters modules.
 One of these modules is the third year undergraduate Human Computer Interaction: Interaction Design.
 I have particularly enjoyed demonstrating on this module as it has encouraged me to learn about interaction design principles and concepts that I previously had little knowledge of.
 Engaging with and helping lead the seminars in this module has been particularly rewarding as they provide the opportunity to engage in thought provoking discussions with students.

+## Microsoft HoloLens 2 Development

+This is a collection of the knowledge I have gained through developing for the Microsoft HoloLens 2 with the Unity Game engine.
+Through my experience I have found that the community developing for the HoloLens is very small and therefore there are a lot of unanswered questions.
+This project is a collection of what I have learned made publically available for others to read and contribute to.
+Find it [here](https://jacobhobbs1.github.io/HoloLens2Development.github.io/).